There’s more than meets the eye in relation to rising gas prices and their effect on the economy.

 Conversely, if commodity prices fall, emerging-market countries may stick with the status quo, which, in turn, could undercut measures being taken by developed countries to reduce energy-sector carbon dioxide emissions.
 The concern, therefore, would be whether this might encourage energy-intensive industries to relocate away from developed countries and to the developing world.
 It is for this reason that the implementation of a carefully thought-out carbon tax is so important.
 The forthcoming United Nations Climate Change Conference (COP26) is likely to see friction between the US, Europe and China as they attempt to mark out a roadmap to address climate change.

-Recently, several companies in the oil and gas sector have begun to lay out credible plans for an energy transition away from fossil fuels.
+While our Multi-Asset Income strategy has avoided investing in oil and gas in the recent past, this has started to shift as companies in the sector have begun to lay out credible plans for an energy transition away from fossil fuels.
 Although the expansion of solar and wind renewable assets can create volatility in power prices over the short term, it is important to note that power prices are set from the price of gas, not renewables.
 It is clear that there is a huge amount of capital still needed in this area.
 We believe certain renewables companies can offer stable income and high dividends.

 In addition, we currently view the battery storage sector positively.
 The sector is critical for renewable energy, as it provides a way of ensuring grid stability.
 In order to build out renewables, we need effective storage methods to manage the supply-demand dynamics of energy.
 From an asset side, there is an imperative to create the physical infrastructure to support it.